Stash Webhooks

 By handling these webhook notifications, your backend can:

-The following diagram illustrates the typical payment Stash Pay flow with webhooks:
+The following diagram illustrates a typical webhook flow:

 Configure webhooks